Caroline Palavicino-Maggio: Advocacy and Service

-Palavicino-Maggio is actively involved in promoting diversity, equity, and inclusion in her scientific community.
-Palavicino-Maggio is a board member of the Harvard Latino Alumni Association, the Outreach director of the Journal of Emerging Investigators, an appointed member of the multiple committees within in Harvard's Office for Diversity, Inclusion, and Community Partnership, and consultant for the Health Professions Recruitment and Exposure Program at Harvard Medical School.
+Palavicino-Maggio is a leading advocate for diversity, equity, and inclusion in her scientific community.
+She serves on multiple committees within Harvard's Office for Diversity, Inclusion, and Community Partnership, and is a consultant for the Health Professions Recruitment and Exposure Program at Harvard Medical School.

 Journal of Emerging Investigators, where Palavicino-Maggio holds the title Director of Outreach, is an open-access journal that publishes research conducted by middle and high school students as a means to expose young and underrepresented future scientists to academic research and the publishing process.
 As the Director of Outreach, Palavicino-Maggio helps to recruit submissions from students around the world, specifically Central America, South America, and Africa.
 One of the projects she has been working on with students from the Boston community focuses on exploring the prevalence of antibiotic resistant bacteria around Boston.
 Palavicino-Maggio and her students found that of all of the colonies they grew from water fountains, traffic lights, phones, sneakers, and the Harvard T-station, only the Harvard T-station showed signs of resistant bacteria as bacterial cultures grew in the presence of ampicillin.

 Within the Office of Diversity, Inclusion, and Community Partnership at Harvard, Palavicino-Maggio is involved in the Diversity Pipeline of Community Engagement Committee as well as the Equity, Inclusion, and Social Justice Committee, both led by Dean Joan Reede.
 As a committee member, Palavicino-Maggio offers suggestions and recommendations for dialogues/events and concerns related to social justice and best practices to equip underrepresented high school students with the proper skill sets and knowledge to succeed in STEM fields, especially in the biosciences.